Back to all articles

 1. The Scan Cycle vs. Event-Driven Logic

 Most professional programming is event-driven.
 PLCs are scan-driven.
-A general AI often writes logic that assumes the code stops and waits for an input (like a while loop), which is a cardinal sin in PLC programming that can lead to watchdog timeouts or erratic machine behavior.
+A general AI often writes logic that assumes the code stops and waits for an input (like a while loop), which can cause watchdog timeouts or erratic machine behavior.

 2. Syntax and Instruction Hallucination